dulanprabashwara/chat-bot/README.md

-# AI Character Chat Platform
+# BotNexus - AI Character Chat Platform

 A full-stack AI character chat platform built with Next.js, Firebase, and OpenRouter.
 Users can chat with unique AI personalities, each with their own expertise and personality.